-More than 10 years later I still think about the client that didn’t pay me $5000 for an event I planned.
-At first it appeared as though I had dotted all i’s and crossed all t’s; I met with the client to discuss the event scope, had them sign an event contract that clearly outlined the terms and payment schedule, and provided reminders about payment due dates.
+More than 10 years later, I still think about the client that didn’t pay me $5000 for an event I planned.
+At first it appeared as though I had dotted all i’s and crossed all t’s; I met with the client to discuss the event scope, had my event planning clients sign an event contract that clearly outlined the terms and payment schedule, and provided reminders about payment due dates.

 Unfortunately, I learned the hard way that sending email reminders, calling, and sending certified mail notifications doesn’t always work.
 At that time, I also didn’t have the extra resources to legally go after the client, so I had to move to ‘plan B’ to protect myself in the future.
 After all, I wanted to do everything in my power not to get stiffed again.
 It was a hard pill to swallow, and an (expensive) lesson learned!

 As a small business owner, what can you do when your event planning clients don’t pay?

 If you’re worried about your event clients not paying, there are a few things you can do to protect your hard work, event business and bank account.
 In today’s episode of EventPlanning BlueprintTV, I share 3 tips to safeguard yourself from event planning clients that don’t pay.